 Google Plus.
 Crossed out that last one because Google is basically my employer, and I can only stick so many tacks on his chair before I get fired.)

-Social Media and Superheroes
+Popular Social Media Sites and Superheroes

 As a geek, I also love my superheroes.
-So, in a moment of brilliance, I recognized the similarities between the superheroes I love and the social media networks I use, and decided to share this epiphany with you!
+So, in a moment of brilliance, I recognized the similarities between the superheroes I love and the popular social media sites I use, and decided to share this epiphany with you!
 I’ll also share my new invention that cures baldness.
 I’m going to let you in on a little secret – I haven’t found a cure yet, so until I do, I’m just going to find roadkill and make Davy Crocket hats and sell them on Etsy.
 CRAFT MOMS, WATCH OUT! *Puts a dead raccoon in a burlap sack*

 1. StumbleUpon and Iron Man